Dibyanshu-gtm/ImageCaptioning/README.md

 into words in the right order.
 Recently, deep learning methods have achieved state-of-the-art results on examples of this problem.

-#### Please read the complete description and Readme to be clear about the implementation.
+### Please read the complete description and README to be clear about the implementation.
+### Technical Report is saved [here](17BCE1328_17BLC1046ImagCaptionGen.pdf) with all the references
 ## Requirements

 Minimum Requirements